SICKAG/sick_scan_xd/README.md

 ### Starting with a new SICK device

 The SICK device is delivered with a standard IP address `192.168.0.1`.
-Devices like picoScan100, multiScan100, LRS4000 and RMS1/2000 can easily accessed via web broswer: [192.168.0.1](http://192.168.0.1/#/).
-Please make sure, the used ethernet interface is part of the same subnet.
-The ethernet setting can be change on this page [http://192.168.0.1/#/configuration/ethernet](http://192.168.0.1/#/configuration/ethernet)
+Devices like picoScan100, multiScan100, LRS4000 and RMS1/2000 can be accessed through a web browser: [192.168.0.1](http://192.168.0.1/#/).
+Make sure the Ethernet interface is part of the same subnet.
+The Ethernet setting can be changed on this page [http://192.168.0.1/#/configuration/ethernet](http://192.168.0.1/#/configuration/ethernet).

 For other devices, please use [SICK SOPAS ET](https://www.sick.com/de/de/sopas-engineering-tool-2018/p/p367244) for Windows.
 When the tool is started, a search is performed which lists all Ethernet based SICK devices available in the network.